 Cakewalk has a very versatile export dialog.
 It has enough settings to do anything you need but it’s not overwhelming.
 And it even has presets!

 Here again, when exporting individual clips, you can choose the Clips source category.
 The key thing is to render as BWF to preserve the timing!
 I normally disable all automation in this case.
-I would render track automation if I had some plugin that was crucial to the content (like a sync’d delay or something).
+I would render track effects if I had some plugin that was crucial to the content (like a sync’d delay or something).

 This is the DAW I am least familiar with.
 I did buy a licence for it just for cases where I need to work with these projects.
 That said, I would preface everything I say here with “as far as I know”.
 I’ve spent the least amount of time learning this app.